arminc/arminc.github.io/_posts/2008-10-30-ubuntu-810-released.md

 tags:
   - 8.10
   - ubuntu
+description: Canonical has released the new version of Ubuntu.
+You can find more information about the release [here][1]{.broken_link}.
+For those who want to download the CD go [here][2].
 ---
 Canonical has released the new version of Ubuntu.
 You can find more information about the release [here][1]{.broken_link}.
 For those who want to download the CD go [here][2].